 Though the Bard isn’t listed in the credits, shades of “Hamlet” — and even more, of “Macbeth” — hang heavy over “The Banquet,” a dark costumer of Chinese courtly intrigue in which the production design too often overpowers the protags.
-A big career swerve for helmer Feng Xiaogang (“A World Without Thieves”), after a decade of ironic comedy hits, this visually opulent but stately and stygian drama looks to be a tough sell beyond specialist venues, even in Asia and with Ziyi Zhang’s name attached.
+A big career swerve for Mainland helmer Feng Xiaogang (“A World Without Thieves”), after a decade of ironic comedy hits, this visually opulent but stately and stygian drama looks to be a tough sell beyond specialist venues, even in Asia and with Ziyi Zhang’s name attached.
 Trimming of the two-hour-plus running time could help marginally.